elemel/fungeon-call/chapters/4/README.md

 The map contains two new categories of symbols: digits (marked `0` through `9`) and operators (marked `+`, `-`, `*`, `/` or `%`).
 You accumulate digits and operators using a stack of numbers that you keep in a ledger.

-Whenever you walk onto a digit, you push that digit onto the top of the stack.
-Whenever you walk onto an operator, you pop a number `b` from the top, then pop another number `a` from the top, then apply the operator with `a` and `b` as arguments, and finally push the result `c` onto the top.
+Whenever you walk onto a digit, you push that digit onto the stack.
+Whenever you walk onto an operator, you pop a number `b` from the stack, then pop another number `a` from the stack, then apply the operator with `a` and `b` as arguments, and finally push the result `c` onto the stack.
 The operators perform as follows:

 - The `+` operator performs addition: `c = a + b`.
 - The `-` operator performs subtraction: `c = a - b`.